What matters to Millennials?

 Make buying and social sharing possible with a single click or swipe.
 Develop apps that allow users to accrue points and rewards from any device.

 Offer Quality and Transparency

 The quality of your product is more important than the price, especially to Millennials.
 They will pay more for a better product.
-Authenticity and transparency are prized attributes for this always-on demographic—be honest about your product and don’t promise what you can’t deliver!
+In addition, authenticity and transparency are prized attributes for this always-on demographic—be honest about your product and don’t promise what you can’t deliver!

 Millennials often post reviews on company sites and social media platforms.
 Show them you’re listening by addressing both positive and negative feedback, and—when appropriate—adapt your product or customer service in response.
 Millennials look to their peers for consumer guidance more than any other source, so a Facebook post or tweet can have an exponential impact on your brand when establishing trust and loyalty.

 Dynamic, fun content is a winning recipe.
-Develop apps that let users monitor their progress in a fitness or learning activity by entering personal data.
-Create videos and games that Millennials will want to share and play.
+First, develop apps that let users monitor their progress in a fitness or learning activity by entering personal data.
+Then, create videos and games that Millennials will want to share and play.

 Making your audience part of your brand creation process increases the emotional response to your content, which boosts sharing in social networks—a big win for your brand!